Current as of November 2014 | Download print version (in PDF)

 To seek tax-exempt status, an NPO must submit a request to the tax authorities.
 The procedure is outlined in General Resolution AFIP 2681/2009.

 Under the General Resolution 2681/2009, an NPO must file an electronic tax return and deliver certain documentation to the tax authorities within a specified period of time.
 Certain types of NPOs will be eligible to apply for the tax-exempt certificate using a simplified process.
+NPOs that are exempt under prior rules, for instance, are automatically eligible for the income tax exemption certificate (though, in general, each case is reviewed with regard to whether a particular filing must be made).
 The AFIP publishes a list of entities that are granted the income tax certificate.
 NPOs whose applications are rejected have an avenue to appeal.
-Under this rule, NPOs that are exempt under prior rules are automatically eligible for the income tax exemption certificate.
-However, each case should be reviewed on whether a particular filing must be made.

 An income tax certificate will enable an NPO to: (i) demonstrate its exempt status (though an exempt NPO must still file an income tax return); (ii) avoid the withholding of income tax on payments to the exempt NPO; (iii) achieve exempt status for VAT for certain services provided by the exempt NPO, thus avoiding VAT withholding on certain payments; and, (iv) achieve a reduced tax burden or exempt status for the tax on debits and credits on bank accounts.

 General Resolution (AFIP) 2681 also details the forms and procedures for donations.